samwaugh/MMM-BME680/README.md

 # MMM-BME68x

 This is an extension for the [MagicMirror²](https://github.com/MichMich/MagicMirror).
-It monitors temperature, humidity, air pressure and gas levels from [BME-68x sensor](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/).
+It monitors temperature, humidity, air pressure and gas levels from [BME-680 sensor](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/), and should work with the BME-688 as well.
 The BME-680 produces data within the following ranges:

 - Pressure: 300-1100 hPa.
 - Humidity: 0-100%.